4Furki4/ahtapod-backend/README.md

 This is the backend part of the Ahtapod Case Study.
 It is a REST API built with Express.js and Prisma.
 It is a simple blog API for CRUD operations on posts and users.
 See the [`frontend repository here`](https://github.com/4furki4/ahtapod-case)

+server is deployed on render.com using free tier.
+You can test it here: https://ahtapod-backend.onrender.com

 ## Features

 - Some endpoints are protected with JWT authentication using Clerk SDK for Node.js.